nativescript-vue/nativescript-vue-multi-drawer/README.md

 #### Making the app "responsive"

-With this feature, we can make our app "responsive".
+With this feature, we can make our app "responsive" by adjusting the layout to the available screen real estate.
 Suppose our app has a left drawer for navigation and a right drawer for details.
 On a phone, both drawers are hidden.
 On a tablet in portrait mode, the left navigation drawer is fixed.
 On a tablet in landscape mode, the both left navigation and right detail drawers are fixed.
 We can implement these modes with the code:

 ```xml
 <template>